Glia

-Glia, also called glial cells (gliocytes) or neuroglia, are non-neuronal cells in the central nervous system (brain and spinal cord) and the peripheral nervous system that do not produce electrical impulses.
-The neuroglia make up more than one half the volume of neural tissue in our body.
-They maintain homeostasis, form myelin in the peripheral nervous system, and provide support and protection for neurons.
-In the central nervous system, glial cells include oligodendrocytes, astrocytes, ependymal cells, and microglia, and in the peripheral nervous system they include Schwann cells and satellite cells.
+Glia, also called glial cells (gliocytes) or neuroglia, are non-neuronal cells in the central nervous system (the brain and the spinal cord) and in the peripheral nervous system that do not produce electrical impulses.
+The neuroglia make up more than one half the volume of neural tissue in the human body.
+They contribute to the maintenance of homeostasis, help form myelin, while also providing support and protection for neurons.
+In the central nervous system, glial cells include oligodendrocytes (that produce myelin), astrocytes, ependymal cells and microglia, and in the peripheral nervous system they include Schwann cells (that produce myelin), and satellite cells.